TahmidAhmed02/perfume_REST_project/README.md

 1. Open the app at `http://localhost:3000/products/clothes`.
 2. View the list of products.
-3. Click the "Toggle Ordered" button to update the product status.
+3. Click the "Add to cart" or "Remove from cart" button to update the product status.
+4. Click the "Delete Item" button to delete the product from database
-4. Use CRUD operations to manage products directly from the frontend.
+5. Use CRUD operations to manage products directly from the frontend.

 ---